mfisher5/EGC-Salish-Sea/README.md

 - Bioenergetic models will be based on Kirstin Holsman’s NRG package
 - Bioinformatics and additional bioenergetics scripts / output will be in a public, archived project repository on Github

-## Results & Dissemination
-- Newsletter write-up for WSG Crab Team
-- Publication

-What role can the researchers play in supporting community or organization actions?